Effects of the Great Recession: Countries most affected

 The crisis affected all countries in some ways, but certain countries were vastly affected more than others.
 By measuring currency devaluation, equity market decline, and the rise in sovereign bond spreads, a picture of financial devastation emerges.
 Since these three indicators show financial weakness, taken together, they capture the impact of the crisis.
-The Carnegie Endowment for International Peace reports in its International Economics Bulletin that Ukraine, as well as Argentina and Jamaica, are the countries most deeply affected by the crisis.
-Other severely affected countries are Ireland, Russia, Mexico, Hungary, the Baltic states.
-By contrast, China, Japan, Brazil, India, Iran, Peru and Australia are "among the least affected."
+The Carnegie Endowment for International Peace reports in its International Economics Bulletin that Ukraine, as well as Argentina and Jamaica, were the countries most deeply affected by the crisis.
+Other severely affected countries were Romania, Ireland, Russia, Mexico, Hungary, the Baltic states.
+By contrast, China, Japan, Brazil, India, Iran, Peru and Australia were "among the least affected."

 Gendered effects

 American popular media labeled the Great Recession the "mancession" because of the many male dominated industries affected (e.g., construction) although many more men were hired than women during the recovery period.
 By the end of 2009 the unemployment rate for men was 10.7%, while women's unemployment peaked at 8.4%.
 This trend of the "mancession" was seen in other countries as well; in 2008 605,000 of the 891,000 who lost their jobs in the United Kingdom were men.

 The stress of unemployment affects men and women differently.
 Some studies have concluded that men and blue-collar workers experience the most mental distress when they are involuntarily unemployed This has been attributed to the greater structural vulnerability of blue collar workers in US economy as well as constructions of masculinity.
 Men may feel pressure to fulfill their socially constructed role as "breadwinners" and may feel ashamed if they are not able to contribute financially to the household.

-A study of mental health data in America from directly after the 2008 financial crisis that led to the Great Recession, however, found that women experienced more stress than men because they were more likely to be the financial managers of the household and therefore felt the impact of the recession on household budgets more.
+A study of mental health data in America from directly after the 2008 financial crisis and the Great Recession, however, found that women experienced more stress than men because they were more likely to be the financial managers of the household and therefore felt more of the impact of the recession on household budgets.
 In Greece women also reported poor mental health, more so than men, upon losing their jobs.
 This has been attributed to higher rates of long term unemployment, poor housing and nutrition, debt, and discrimination, which all generally affect women more.